Metareasoning constraints couple narratives, affect and cognition: Methods

-Participants were instructed that they will have to provide written responses as well as multiple-choice responses.
+In the first study, participants were instructed that they will have to provide written responses as well as multiple-choice responses.
 They answered one open-ended question at a time within 1.5 minutes, while the multiple-choice questions were displayed on one scrollable page.
+Additionally, to ensure more genuine responses, we prevented participants from pasting text into the free-text box.
+Specifically, we included participants who passed quality criteria: 1)Accumulated at most 5 warnings indicating that they timed out or provided less than 30 words for each open-ended question; 2) Failed at most 1 attention check (out of two), where participants had to type specific phrase or select a specific multiple-choice response.
+This resulted in recruiting $n=\SoneNall{}$ in total.